be_ixf;ym_202303 d_24; ct_50 Applications to serve for the 2023-2024 school year are due March 24. Apply now to serve with City Year.

-The power of mentorship: why AmeriCorps member Steven chose to pay it forward
+The power of mentorship: Why Steven chose to pay it forward

 They instilled in me the idea that I am capable of mental and physical improvement.
-Coming from a community of low-income, first-generation immigrants families there weren’t many options available for me.
-A young brown male like myself was expected to drop out of school and join a gang.
-Despite this, I gained the motivation to earn a bachelors degree and I plan on continuing my journey through higher education by pursuing a masters of education.
+Coming from a community of low-income, first-generation immigrant families, there weren’t many options available for me.
+A young brown male like me was expected to drop out of school and join a gang.
+Despite this, I gained the motivation to earn a bachelor’s degree, and I plan on continuing my journey through higher education by pursuing a Master of Education.

-Whereas twelve years ago it might have been difficult for me to run a mile, I have now run eight marathons, and hopefully, by the end of this year, I will be completing my ninth L.A.
-Marathon with City Year Los Angeles.
+Whereas twelve years ago it might have been difficult for me to run a mile, I have now run eight marathons, and hopefully, by the end of this year, I will be completing my ninth Los Angeles Marathon with City Year Los Angeles.

 My relationship with Jonathan has put me in a position to pay it forward after graduating from college.
 He inspired me to invest my time and energy to serve the young students of color within my community because I firmly believe that education is the only viable path to right the wrongs in historically marginalized communities.
 I experienced the power of mentorship, so I want to be that supportive person for someone else.